umair-akb/developer.sketch.com/pages/assistants-guides-1-getting-started.md

    npm run package-tarball
    ```
    This will build a file called `sketch-assistant-template-1.0.0.tgz` to the current folder - this is your Assistant packaged as a tarball, ready to be used in Sketch!
-1. Open or create a document in Sketch, and add this file to it via the _Assistants > Add from disk_ menu option.
+1. Open or create a document in Sketch, and add this file to it via the ⚙️ › _Add from Archive…_ option within the _Manage Assistants…_ sheet for your document.
 You should see a result from a _Hello World_ rule in the Assistants panel 🎉

 Try opening your Assistant project in Visual Studio Code, and exploring the project folder.
 Both the Assistant and its _Hello World_ rule are defined in the `src/index.ts` file.